3 Ways to Protect Your Reputation During #MarchMadness

 That's right: It's almost time for March Madness.

-These are just a few steps to take in order to ensure that the games don’t result in reputation damage for you.
+These are just a few steps to take to protect your reputation and ensure the madness doesn't take you down with it.

 A University of Minnesota study found that some 40 percent of people who went to professional baseball and football games drank alcohol while in the audience, and about 8 percent of those people got drunk.
 It's likely that many more people drink while watching games at home.